20steps/alexa/README.md

 20steps Alexa Backend
 =====================

-This is the backend of the personalilzed and localized "20steps" Alexa skill - the skill aims to support developers, system administrators and marketers.
+This is the certified backend of the personalilzed and localized "20steps" Alexa skill - the skill aims to support developers, system administrators and marketers.

 Extending the backend to provide support for Google Home / Actions is work in progress (cp. below).